Airnorth: History

-Airnorth was established in 1978 and started operations on 4 July that year as Air North International; it was the result of the merger of Airnorth, Rossair and Tillair.
+Airnorth was established in 1978 and started operations on 4 July that year as Air North International; it was the result of the merger of Airnorth, Rossair of Adelaide and Tillair of Darwin.

 It operated charter flights only until scheduled services were introduced in 1981.
-At this time, the airline's fleet included the first turbine powered aircraft in the Northern Territory, a Beechcraft Super King Air as well as a Douglas DC-3.
-In 1992, the Skyport Group became a major shareholder and in 1993, was sold to Capiteq Ltd and renamed to Airnorth Regional.
+At this time, the airline's fleet included a Beechcraft Super King Air as well as a Douglas DC-3.
+In 1992, Skyport became a major shareholder and in 1993, was sold to Capiteq and renamed Airnorth Regional.
 During the 1990s, Airnorth had a well established regional network, and by 1997, had introduced both Fairchild Metro 23 and Embraer EMB 120 Brasilia turboprop aircraft to the fleet.

+In 1999, Airnorth began operating services in the Northern Territory and Queensland on behalf of Ansett.

-Beginning in September 1999, Airnorth operated charters from Darwin to Dili, East Timor, on behalf of the United Nations Transitional Administration in East Timor.
-In 2000, this became a scheduled service, Airnorth's first international route.
+In September 1999, Airnorth began operating charters from Darwin to Dili, East Timor, on behalf of the United Nations Transitional Administration in East Timor.
+In 2000 this became a scheduled service, Airnorth's first international route.

-In 2007, Airnorth introduced the Embraer E-170 to its fleet, the first jet aircraft operated by the airline.
+In 2007, Airnorth introduced the Embraer 170 to its fleet, the first jet aircraft operated by the airline.
 In 2012, it announced a direct service between Darwin and Townsville, the first Australian airline to offer a non-stop connection between these cities.

-On 5 February 2015, it was announced that Bristow Helicopters Australia Ltd., a division of the US-based Bristow Group, had acquired an 85 percent controlling interest in Airnorth.
+On 5 February 2015, it was announced that Bristow Helicopters had acquired an 85 percent controlling interest in Airnorth.
 Bristow stated that Airnorth would retain its name and brand identity.
-Later in 2015 Bristow Helicopters Australia purchased the remaining shares to obtain full ownership.
+In 2015 Bristow purchased the remaining shares to obtain full ownership.

 Under Bristow's ownership, Airnorth responded to a downturn in the mining industry, restructuring the route network by withdrawing services to Karratha, Port Hedland and the Gold Coast.
 A fifth E-170 joined the fleet in 2016.
-The increased availability of the jets allowed expansion into South East Queensland and Victoria, commencing operations between Wellcamp Airport near Toowoomba to Melbourne and Cairns from March 2016.
+The increased availability of the jets allowed expansion into South East Queensland and Victoria, commencing operations from Toowoomba Wellcamp Airport to Melbourne and Cairns in March 2016.
 Within months the airline added further flights from Wellcamp to Townsville with all three new routes codesharing with Qantas.

-In 2022, Airnorth expanded its airline seat capacity by introducing two Embraer ERJ190 aircraft to its fleet, enhancing its ability to meet growing passenger demand.
-By 2024, the airline has further strengthened its operations and now operates a total of three ERJ190s, providing greater flexibility, efficiency, and comfort across its regional and interstate routes.
+In 2022, Airnorth expanded its airline seat capacity by introducing two Embraer 190 aircraft to its fleet, enhancing its ability to meet growing passenger demand.
+By 2024, the airline has further strengthened its operations and now operates a total of three Embraer 190s, providing greater flexibility, efficiency, and comfort across its regional and interstate routes.